makcandrov/meplang/README.md

 }
 ```
 - Many **attributes** exist to guide the compiler.
 They are declared over a contract, a block, or a line inside a block using the syntax `#[ATTRIBUTE]`.
 The current list of existing attributes is:
-    -   `assume` to tell the compiler that *from here*, an opcode will push on the stack a defined value.
-The copiled can then replace some `push` opcodes by these.
+    -   `assume` to tell the compiler that *from this point*, an opcode will push on the stack a defined value.
+The compiler can then replace some `push` opcodes with these assumptions.
     - `clear_assume` to clear an assumption made previously.
     - `main` the main block can be marked with this attribute if it is not named `main`.
     - `last` to tell the compiler that the block must be placed at the end of the bytecode.